ranas-experiments/100-days-of-code/log.md

 ### Day 3: August 7th

 **Today's Progress**: I learned about nesting lists and different attributes that they can get, different types of markup, and reviewed linking to other webpages.
+**Thoughts**: I feel that I'm moving a bit slow.
+But reading and following along all these resources takes time.
+I am practicing though, that's a good thing I suppose.
+I have to practie typing better too.

 ### Day 4: August 8th